About

 Scalable Technologies for Advanced Manufacturing (STEAM) Lab

 At the STEAM Lab, we are attacking the scalability problem of advanced manufacturing.
 Manufacturing is the science and engineering of making products to specifications.
 Advanced manufacturing refers to improvements in manufacturing processes and products through use of innovative technologies.
-These improvements could be in the form of finer quality, higher production rates, better flexibility, lower cost, or a larger material set.
+These improvements could be in the form of finer quality, higher production rates, better versatility, lower cost, or a larger material set.
 For many emerging advanced manufacturing processes, there are significant barriers that prevent delivering these improvements on the scales necessary to make a tangible real-world impact.
-Our goal is to overcome these barriers through generation of new manufacturing capabilities.
+Our goal is to overcome these barriers through the generation of new manufacturing capabilities.

 Our focus: